Arrive Edinburgh, Scotland

 Edinburgh | Magnificent Military Tattoo

-Begin your day with a private, before-hours visit to mighty Edinburgh Castle.
-Enjoy the unique opportunity to explore this monument without the usual crowds, and then set out on a city tour that ends with a visit to Holyrood Palace.
-Enjoy lunch and your afternoon at leisure.
+Begin your day with a private, before-hours visit to Holyrood Palace, the Queen’s official residence in Scotland (subject to cancellation in the event of an official function).
+Toast your special visit with a glass of Champagne, and then set out on a city tour that includes Edinburgh Castle.
+Enjoy lunch and your afternoon at leisure, free to explore this captivating city so steeped in history.
 Later, a farewell dinner at a local restaurant is a prelude to the spectacular Royal Edinburgh Military Tattoo.
 From your premium grandstand seat, watch magnificent performances that symbolize Scottish culture and history and its influence around the world.

 After breakfast, transfer to the airport and depart.